aselshim/aselshim.github.io/engineering/engineering.md

 ---
 layout: page
-title: Philosophy
+title: Engineering
+permalink: /engineering/
 ---

-> The unexamined life is not worth living.
-> -Plato

-Here are links to all blogposts related to my philosophy of life.
+Links to all Engineering, mathematics and science blogposts.

 {% for category in site.categories %}
-  {% if category[0] == "philosophy" %}
+  {% if category[0] == "engineering" %}

   <ul>
     {% for post in category[1] %}